Charter Boat Fees and Taxes

 Don’t doubt Sergio when he says he has saltwater in his veins.

-This is Sergio’s charter Aelous, a beautiful 47-foot catamaran that takes people all over South Florida waters.
+Sergio’s charter, Aelous, is a beautiful 47-foot catamaran that takes people all over South Florida waters.

-Sergio Bezsonoff: “We take people out to the bay, to The Sandbar, to the Keys.”
+Sergio Bezsonoff: “We take people out to the bay, to the sandbars, to the Keys.”

-Needless to say, Sergio was surprised he needed a business license to pull into the marina.
+Needless to say, Sergio was surprised that he needed a business license to pull into the marina.

-Sergio Beszonoff: “So if I pick up people in Miami Beach, do I have to have a permit in Miami Beach?
+Sergio Beszonoff: “If I pick up people in Miami Beach, do I have to have a permit in Miami Beach?
 A permit in Miami?
 A permit in Key Biscayne?”

 Sergio wonders why the city is coming after boats when the streets are filled with Uber and Lyft drivers.

-Sergio Beszonoff: “So does he have to have a license from Hialeah?
+Sergio Beszonoff: “So, does he have to have a license from Hialeah?
 From North Miami?
 From Miami?
-The same thing with me, I operate all over Biscayne Bay.”
+The same thing with me.
+I operate in all Biscayne Bay.”

 Miami Beach did say Sergio could appeal.
 And then they put their hand out again.